How to Enable SSH on Ubuntu

 ...

-Press q to get back to the command line prompt.
+Press q to exit the status screen and get back to the command line prompt.

 3. Ubuntu ships with a firewall configuration tool called UFW.
 If the firewall is enabled on your system, make sure to open the SSH port: